 “Lord Victor demands that they be taken!”

 This also forced Shoto to hold his fire back for a time against the pirates coming at them from the wharf until the charging duo reached the ship.
 From there, Kyoka leaped upwards, using her jacks to grab onto the gunwales and flip herself up and over in a manner she had begun to learn on the island after their arrival.
-Her staff blocked a blow met for Tsuyu, and then your earphone jacks were out in stabbing, knocking down two more pirates in quick succession.
+Her staff blocked a blow meant for Tsuyu, and then her earphone jacks were out in stabbing, knocking down two more pirates in quick succession.

 With Kirishima bodily grabbing up another pirate and hurling him like a sandbag into another, the last of the pirates were knocked out on the ship.
 The rock-hard hero then proceeded to toss the unconscious pirates over the side onto the wharf.
 Tenya, who had just scrambled aboard, began to help in this while Kyoka ran to the prow, adding her staff’s sonic blasts to keep the pirates and guards from reforming.
 “Any idea what started this, Yaomomo?”